Robust Wasserstein barycenter: Numerical results

 \subsection{Comparison of image processing}

-As the method in Section~\ref{sec.alg} satisfies the aforementioned requirements and computational constraints, computational cost limitations, coupled with the focus of our work on comparing the performance differences between the WB and RWB, lead us to omit high-dimensional numerical experiments that demonstrate the free-support approach's ability to overcome the curse of dimensionality.
 Experiments in this section are thus restricted to low-dimensional image processing scenarios.
-The high-dimensional performance of the proposed method can be theoretically inferred from its sparsity and computational framework, and will be verified in future work with more sufficient computational resources.
-In this section, we compare the performance of the RWB and WB on simulated random elliptical images; the barycenters are computed via the IBP algorithm proposed in \cite{IBP} and its free-support variant derived earlier in this paper.
-For any input image of $j \times \ell$ pixels, we can model it as a discrete probability measure supported on the grid $\{0,1, \ldots, j-1\}\times \{0,1, \ldots, \ell-1\}$.
+The high-dimensional performance of the proposed method can be theoretically inferred from its sparsity and computational framework, and will be verified in future work with more sufficient computational resources. {In this section, we compare the performance of the RWB, WB, and Wasserstein median (W-median) in \cite{YouShun} on simulated random elliptical images.
+The RWB and WB are computed via the IBP algorithm \cite{IBP} and its free-support variant derived earlier in this paper, while the W-median is implemented using Algorithm 1 in \cite{YouShun}.
+Furthermore, as the free-support framework we mentioned earlier applies to RWB and WB (i.e., those minimizing the sum of \(W_{p}^p\)), and the W-median minimizes the sum of \(W_2\), we only present fixed-support results for the W-median.} For any input image of $j \times \ell$ pixels, we can model it as a discrete probability measure supported on the grid $\{0,1, \ldots, j-1\}\times \{0,1, \ldots, \ell-1\}$.
 When computing the RWB and WB using the free-support variant of the IBP algorithm, we take the support of the barycenter to consist of $R$ points in the space $[0, j-1] \times [0, l-1]$, where $R$ denotes the number of support points we selected for the barycenter.
 Given the sparsity of the support of the barycenter, it is reasonable to select \( R \) that is smaller than the total number of grid points.